brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/goblins.md

 The following discoveries are available to goblin alchemists.

-_Fire [Brand](advanced/spell_dir/brand#_brand) (Su_: An alchemist with this discovery can expend one daily bomb use to apply the bomb reagents to his weapon as a swift action.
-A weapon treated this way deals fire damage as if it had the _ [flaming](magicItem_dir/weapons#_weapons-flaming_ weapon special ability.
+_Fire [Brand](advanced/spell_dir/brand#_brand) (Su)_: An alchemist with this discovery can expend one daily bomb use to apply the bomb reagents to his weapon as a swift action.
+A weapon treated this way deals fire damage as if it had the _ [flaming](magicItems/weapons#_weapons-flaming)_ weapon special ability.
 At 10th level, the weapon is treated as if it had the _ [flaming burst](magicItem_dir/weapons#_weapons-flaming-burst)_ weapon special ability.
 The bomb reagents continue burning for 1 minute or until extinguished by dousing the weapon in water.
 An alchemist can use this ability with natural weapons, but he takes 1d6 points of fire damage per round for each natural weapon treated.

-_Rag Doll Mutagen (Su_: When the alchemist imbibes a mutagen, his body and bones become rubbery and easy to contort.
-The alchemist gains a bonus equal to his class level on [Escape Artist](skill_dir/escapeArtist#_escape-artist) checks, can squeeze through places as if he were one size category smaller, and can make a Reflex save (DC equal to 15 + 1 for every 10 feet fallen) to take half damage from falling.
+_Rag Doll Mutagen (Su)_: When the alchemist imbibes a mutagen, his body and bones become rubbery and easy to contort.
+The alchemist gains a bonus equal to his class level on [Escape Artist](skills/escapeArtist#_escape-artist) checks, can squeeze through places as if he were one size category smaller, and can make a Reflex save (DC equal to 15 + 1 for every 10 feet fallen) to take half damage from falling.
 At 10th level, all falling damage is considered nonlethal damage, and the alchemist can squeeze through places as if he were two size categories smaller than his size while under the effects of this mutagen.

 _Rocket Bomb (Su)_: Alchemists with this discovery can prepare special rockets to deliver their bombs.
 Rocket bombs travel farther and explode bigger than normal bombs, but cannot target individual creatures.
 Rocket bombs explode in a 20-foot radius, and all creatures in that area take the alchemist's normal splash damage.
 The range increment on a rocket bomb is 50 feet.
 Rocket bombs cannot be used with the precise bomb or fast bomb discoveries.
 An alchemist must be at least 6th level before selecting this discovery.